sudishtakumar/DeepTradeAI/README.md

 - Continuous improvement and testing are essential for refining these models.

 ## Research Paper
-This project was inspired by the research paper [Deep Reinforcement Learning for AutomatedStock Trading: An Ensemble Strategy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3690996).
+This project was inspired by the research paper [Deep Reinforcement Learning for AutomatedStock Trading: An Ensemble Strategy ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3690996).
 The paper provides a comprehensive overview of using DRL in financial markets and guided the development of the agents and environment in this project.